mhatzl/mantra-wiki/5-Requirements/5-REQ-review.md

 **Note:** It is assumed that a name and UTC datetime is enough to uniquely identify a review.

-## `review.authors`: Authors of a review
+## `review.reviewer`: Reviewer of a review

-Every review must contain a list of authors that were involved in the review, because this is essential information for a any review.
+Every review must contain a list of reviewers that were involved in the review, because this is essential information for a any review.

 ## `review.description`: Description of a review